 Don't give bullshit advice.
 Don't tell an entrepreneur whether you think his idea will work.
 You don't know.
 You have absolutely no idea.
 Entrepreneurs have to see around several corners.
 They have visions for a future that doesn't currently exist.
 That vision currently doesn't exist because the product hasn't been made in just the right form and/or because the world is just not ready for it.
 Yet.
 And you can't predict how or when the world will change.
 You may have decent product intuition, but the great achievements in innovation are so massive precisely because everyone else got it wrong at the time.
 Don't be that guy.

-Jason suggest that instead of answering the common "Do you think it's a good idea?" question, one should focus on clarifying hypotheses, advising on process (do they know their lean methods from their elbow?), making introductions to other entrepreneurs, potential customers, and investors, and providing support.
+Jason suggests that instead of answering the common "Do you think it's a good idea?" question, one should focus on clarifying hypotheses, advising on process (do they know their lean methods from their elbow?), making introductions to other entrepreneurs, potential customers, and investors, and providing support.

 Those are all very good points, but going so far as to suggest you can't offer an opinion as to the validity of the idea is silly.
 Opinions are just that - opinions.
 No entrepreneur worth his salt will give up on the next Facebook because someone else (however important) said it was a bad idea.
 In fact, every entrepreneur working on anything important will be told over and over that their idea stinks and can't possibly work.